yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 With this mod you can play fast in the existing campaigns, you rush through the levels, almost like a speedrunner, but you don't need to know the levels and you can kill everyone.

-Weapon switch is now really instantaneous so you can chain kills.

 Fly with a fast grapple, rocket jump without taking self damage and take turns at high speed with more air control.

+Weapon switch is now really instantaneous.
 There are a lot of monsters but your weapons are more powerful and you takes less damage, so you smoothly kill loads of monsters.

 Use only really distinct weapons: Super Shootgun, Machine Gun, Rocket Launcher and Rail Gun.